paaull/PHP-REST-API-Template/README.md

-# REST_API_Framework
-PHP REST API Framework/Template
+PHP REST API Template

-This sample code can be used to create a REST API in PHP for educational purposes.
-The file structure and architecture is already provided, including the key features needed for an API.
+This sample code can be used to create a REST API in PHP for educational purposes, not production use.
+The file structure and architecture is already provided, including the key features needed for any API.
 Add the controller and model files and you should be ready to go.

-Some of the key features include:
+Some of the key features:
 <ul><li>MVC Framework</li>
 <li>REST architectural style</li>
 <li>Request handler</li>